IHS-HackLab/ihs-hacklab.github.io/README.md

-# IHS-Code-Lab.github.io
+# IHS-Hacklab.github.io
-the official website for the code lab
+the official website for hacklab